Dr Emmeline Taylor

 Emmeline is Co-Director of the Surveillance Studies Network, and was formerly the elected state representative for the Australia and New Zealand Society of Criminology (ANZSOC).

-She is a member of the Editorial Board for the Security Journal (Palgrave), the International Advisory Board of the Australian & New Zealand Journal of Criminology, and the Advisory Board for Criminological Encounters.
+She is a member of the Editorial Board for the Security Journal (Palgrave), the International Advisory Board of the Australian & New Zealand Journal of Criminology, the Advisory Board for Criminological Encounters, and on the judging panel for the Outstanding Security performance Awards (OSPAs).

 - Taylor, E. and Rooney, T. (2016).
 Surveillance Futures Social and Ethical Implications of New Technologies for Children and Young People.
 Routledge.
 ISBN 978-1-317-04812-1.